ChaostixZix/NetherChest/README.md

 # Changes
 * 1.1.3: optimize
+  - removed 'var_dump("A");' from code cause it was anoying in console!
+* 1.1.3: optimize
   - Optimised plugin.yml to work properly on GenisysPro on command '/mp NetherChest'
 * 1.1.2: feauture update